gustafsson96/project-dt071g/README.md

 ## Overview
 QuizApp is a console-based quiz applicaiton created using C#.NET with a SQLite database, and it makes up my final project for the course
 "Programmering in C#.NET" at Webbutvecklingsprogrammet, Mittuniversitetet.
-Users can play the quiz based on categories and developers can manage the questions directly in the program.
+Users can play the quiz based on category and developers can manage the questions directly in the program.

 ## Features